google/bloaty/README.md

 Options:

+  --csv              Output in CSV format instead of human-readable.
+  -c <file>          Load configuration from <file>.
   -d <sources>       Comma-separated list of sources to scan.
+  -C <mode>          How to demangle symbols.
+Possible values are:
+  --demangle=<mode>    --demangle=none   no demangling, print raw symbols
+                       --demangle=short  demangle, but omit arg/return types
+                       --demangle=full   print full demangled type
+                     The default is --demangle=short.
+  --disassemble=<function>
-  -n <num>         How many rows to show per level before collapsing
-                   other keys into '[Other]'.
+                     Disassemble this function (EXPERIMENTAL) -n <num>           How many rows to show per level before collapsing other keys into '[Other]'.
 Set to '0' for unlimited.
                      Defaults to 20.
-  -r <regex>       Add regex to the list of regexes.
-                   Format for regex is:
-                     SOURCE:s/PATTERN/REPLACEMENT/
   -s <sortby>        Whether to sort by VM or File size.
 Possible values
                      are:
                        -s vm
                        -s file
                        -s both (the default: sorts by max(vm, file)).
   -v                 Verbose output.
 Dumps warnings encountered during
                      processing and full VM/file maps at the end.
                      Add more v's (-vv, -vvv) for even more.
+  -w                 Wide output; don't truncate long labels.
   --help             Display this message and exit.
   --list-sources     Show a list of available sources and exit.
 ```

 ## Size Diffs